Klesse/nlp-projects/README.md

 Simple NLP classifier with Naive Bayes model that tells if a text it's a spam or not.

+2. Vector Embeddings Study

+A study about vector embeddings using langchain and openai langchain.

 ## Author

 [Pedro Malandrin Klesse](https://www.github.com/Klesse)